Madiha-dl/Customer-Churn-Analysis/README.md

 - **Payment & Account Insights:** Evaluate the impact of contract type, payment method, billing preferences, and monthly charges on customer churn.
 - **Service Usage Insights:** Assess how service type, add-ons, and bundling influence customer retention and churn behavior.

+The SQL queries used to inspect and clean the data for this analysis can be found here Customer_Churn_Analysis/Churn_analysis.sql

 # Data Structure & Initial Checks